-Proposition 1 For any given accounting rule h, (i) for any pair $(D, M_I) \in DM^h$, there exists a covenant c such that (D, M_I, c) implements a_h ; ii) any $(D, M_I) \in DM^h$ together with its covenant in (i) is optimal for the entrepreneur.8
+Proposition 1.
+For any given accounting rule h, (i) for any pair $(D, M_I) \in DM^h$, there exists a covenant c such that (D, M_I, c) implements a{h} ; (ii) any $(D, M_I) \in DM^h$ together with its covenant in (i) is optimal for the entrepreneur.7

-In principle, the accounting rule design involves a binary allocation of control rights as well as a binary decision (i.e., continue or terminate) associated with each such allocation, so that the design of the accounting rule involves four actions.
-Proposition 1 shows that it is sufficient to consider a binary-action problem in designing the accounting rule.
+In principle, the accounting rule design involves a binary allocation of control rights and a binary decision (i.e., continue or terminate) associated with each such allocation, so that the design of the accounting rule involves four actions.
+Proposition 1 shows that it is sufficient to consider a binary action problem in designing the accounting rule.
 That is, for any accounting rule h, the entrepreneur is always able and willing to implement the (binary) decision rule a_h .
 This result stems from the public nature of the signal.
-Since public signals do not cause information asymmetry between the entrepreneur and the investor, there always exists a way to allocate the
+Because public signals do not cause information asymmetry between the entrepreneur and the investor, there always exists a way to allocate the total surplus without sacrificing the efficiency of the decision.
+As a result, the regulator's problem becomes